-One of the nice things about Instagram is it does not filter out posts like Facebook does.
-You will see everything that was posted for the public.
+One of the nice things about Instagram is it does not filter outposts like Facebook does.
+You will see everything that was posted to the public.

 Another method is to find similar profiles, businesses or brands and follow their followers.
 While some may not like this idea keep in mind marketing is the act of attaining new clients.
 It’s up to the business to retain those clients after the marketing efforts.